 On rare occasions there may be legal restrictions which mean staff may not be able to share some information with you.

 You can ask us for a copy of the information we hold about you

 You are legally entitled to request a list of, or a copy of any information that we hold about you.
 You can

 submit a subject access request (SAR) using our online form.

-If you have an enquiry or concern regarding the processing of your personal data you can:
+If you have an enquiry or concern regarding the Government of Jersey processing your personal data you can: